khaled-farahat/bloggy/README.md

 - [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework for rapidly building custom user interfaces.
 - [Next.js](https://nextjs.org/): A popular React framework for building server-side rendered (SSR) and using nextjs 13 and latest features app route
 - [NextAuth.js](https://next-auth.js.org/): An authentication library for Next.js applications that supports various providers, including Google.
+- [MongoDB](https://www.mongodb.com/): A NoSQL database used for storing blog data.
+- [Mongoose](https://mongoosejs.com/): An elegant MongoDB object modeling for Node.js, providing a straight-forward, schema-based solution for interacting with the database.

 ## Getting Started